|for Families of Children with Disabilities|

 This site is sponsored in part by the American Academy of Pediatrics and is designed for health professionals.
 Parents can certainly find information of value here, and not just in the "Handouts section.

 This is a website of OSEP-funded National Technical Assistance Center on Positive Behavior and Intervention Supports.
 It focuses on the behavioral and discipline systems essential for cognitive and social development of students.
 It provides information to assist school districts in the design of effective schools.
-It has a mirror site in Spanish.

 |Home||Getting Started||The Laws||Parent Sites||Specific Disabilities||Education||Health||Mental Health||Transition to Adulthood||Español|